jihadsoyon/React-Learn-Practice/Problem-Solving/Readme.md

 ### 27. Undo / Redo Drawing Board

 **Requirements:**
-- User grid/canvas এ click করে color fill করতে পারবে
+- User can click on grid/canvas to fill with color
 - Undo
 - Redo
 - Clear Board